Best daily deals

 Whether your season is full of trips to the beach or backyard parties, you'll need just the right speaker to DJ these events.
 The JBL Charge 5 gets the job done if you need something that's very loud, and quite portable.
 It's a little pricey though, so anyone who already has an older JBL Charge speaker shouldn't feel the need to upgrade.

-The Anker Soundcore Motion X600 looks good and sounds great
+The Anker Soundcore Motion X600 looks as good as it sounds

 Anker Soundcore Motion X600 speaker held in hand above a table.